Nike-Inc/gradle-localdynamodb-plugin/README.md

 The plugin adds the following tasks by default.

-+ startDynamo : Starts a dynamo server running in the background on the given port
++ dynamoStart : Starts a dynamo server running in the background on the given port

++ dynamoRun : Runs dynamo in a blocking fashion

-+ stopDynamo : Starts a dynamo server running in the background on the given port
++ dynamoStop : Starts a dynamo server running in the background on the given port

-+ copyNativeDependencies : Copies all dylib, so, and dll files on the classpath.
++ dynamoCopyNativeDependencies : Copies all dylib, so, and dll files on the classpath.
 Specifically needed for Local DynamoDB with SQLLite.

 ## Configurations

 The configuration block is called "cloudformation" and accepts the following configurations:

 |Property Name   	| Description |Default Value  	|